AIDC 100 Archives – Jud Miner Collection

 I. technical writings and II. authored books.

-labels, and other related topics.
-The books include a poetry activity book and a workbook for memoir writing.
+related topics.
+The books include a poetry activity book and a workbook for memoir

-in acidic or metal housings have been removed from these housings for
+researchers.
+Items housed in acidic or metal housings have been removed from these

-preservation reasons and been placed in acid-free folders and
+housings for preservation reasons and been placed in acid-free folders and boxes.

 Series I. Technical Writings